An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP Evaluation

 \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textbf,itemsep=0em,parsep=0.3em] \item[Experimental Protocol.]
 The survey began with a demographics section.
 Then, the participants were asked to behave politely in the simulator and were introduced to the task with a short simulation in the lab environment.
 This simulation served as a tutorial to explain the commands that the participants could use to move their avatar, identify Kuri, and practice navigation tasks.
 After the tutorial, the participants experienced 6 simulations in randomized order: 3 in the warehouse environment and 3 in the laboratory.
 For each simulation, there were specific start and goal locations for all agents.
 In particular, the navigation goals of the robot and the human avatar were opposite to each other, so that they would easily encounter one another at some point in the virtual world.
 After each interactive simulation, the participants were asked a few questions about their experience, including whether they were able to identify the robot and whether it moved in the environment.
 At the end of the survey, the participants were asked about their overall experience.

 \item[Robot Control.]
 The Kuri virtual robot was modeled after the real platform manufactured by Mayfield Robotics.
-It has a differential drive base, and uses a simulated 2D LIDAR and odometry information from Unity to localize against a known map.
+It had a differential drive base, and used a simulated 2D LIDAR and odometry information from Unity to localize against a known map.
 All path planning and execution was completed by the ROS Navigation Stack, which used a global and local costmap for object avoidance and social navigation around virtual humans \cite{lu2014layered}.
 We opted to use the Navigation Stack because it is widely used by many robots, including TurtleBot platforms, PR2, and the Clearpath Husky.
-Also, it is used as a baseline and ground truth by more modern learning-based approaches \cite{pokle2019deep,Savarese-RSS-19}.
+Also, it is used as a classical baseline and ground truth by more modern learning-based approaches \cite{pokle2019deep,Savarese-RSS-19}.

 \item[Participants.]
-We recruited 62 participants in the United States through Prolific \cite{prolific} to take part in this evaluation.
-The participants had an average age of 32 years old and 29 of them were female.
-In general, the participants were familiar with video games (M=6.1, $\sigma=1.1$) but not as familiar with robots (M=4.0, $\sigma=1.4$) on a 7-pt responding format.
-The participants were paid $\$4.00$ USD for completing the survey.
+We recruited 62 participants through Prolific, a crowdsourcing platform, for this evaluation.
+Participation was limited to individuals 18 years or older, fluent in English with normal-to-corrected vision.
+The participants had an average age of 32 years old and 29 were female.
+In general, the participants were familiar with video games (M=6.1, $\sigma=1.1$), but not as familiar with robots (M=4.0, $\sigma=1.4$) based on answers on a 7-pt responding format (1 being the least familiar, 7 being the most familiar).
+They were paid $\$4.00$ USD for completing the survey.

 \item[System Architecture.]
-Because our interest was testing the proposed system, we ran participants under both strategies to scale simulations (Sec. \ref{ssec:scaling}).
+Because our interest was testing the proposed system, we ran participants under both strategies to scale simulations (Sec. \ref{sec:method}).
 Half of the participants experienced simulations running on a single host machine and thus were run in small batches to avoid overloading the host.
-The other half interacted with simulations distributed across 4 machines.
-SEAN-EP hosts were AWS g4 EC2 instances with 32 cores, 124GB of RAM, and 15.84GB of GPU memory.
-In theory, these machines could run up to 30 interactive simulation sessions in parallel based on their GPU memory and the size of our SEAN environments.
-In practice though, we limited the hosts to running 10 sessions maximum.
-Future evaluations should stress test this limit.
+The other half interacted with simulations distributed across four machines.
+Virtual machines were AWS g4 EC2 instances with 32 cores, 124GB of RAM, and 15.84GB of GPU memory.
+Given the requirements of our simulation environment, each machine was capable of running up to 30 interactive simulation sessions in parallel, based on their GPU memory and the size of our SEAN environments.
+In the case of scaling across many machines, we limited the number of sessions per host below the resource-constrained maximum to 10.
+We also added enough hosts behind the Load Balancer to accommodate the maximum number of total simultaneous participants in our study.

 \end{description}